SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-find-the-closest-azure-data-centre-for-your-next-project/rule.md

 ---
+seoDescription: "Find the closest Azure Data Centre for your next project using AzureSpeed's latency test and additional performance tests."
 type: rule
 archivedreason:
 title: Do you know how to find the closest Azure Data Centre for your next project?